tchen00/MKS65-FinalProject/README.md

 **Description of Technical Design:**

-- Shared memory and semaphores to save user login information + leaderboard (\*)
-  - Leadership board will be implemented if there is sufficient time
+- Reading in and writing into files to store login information and player history.
+New players will be prompted to enter new username and old players can view their history.
 - SDLfor low-level access to keyboard, graphics, and mouse
 - Allocating memory to store the current status of the gameboard
 - Signals for keywords to change settings &amp; exit game
+- Use of networking between two players on different computers

 **Data Structures &amp; Algorithms:**